 All out-of-state sheep are to be accompanied by an entry permit.
-Entry permit numbers are available by calling the Illinois Department of Agriculture, Monday through Friday from 8:00 AM to 4:30 PM, at 217/782-4944.
-Permits may also be obtained online at: http://www.agr.state.il.us/AnimalHW/animalregistry/login.php
+Entry permit numbers are available online at https://entrypermit.agr.illinois.gov/Login.aspx.

-1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan.

-2. For any animal born after 1/1/2002, the CVI must include the flock of birth and the flock of origin, if different.
+- 1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan. - 2.
+The CVI must include the flock of birth and the flock of origin, if different.